lab-v2/pyreason/docs/source/tutorials/natural_language_to_pyreason.rst

 Welcome to the Natural Language to PyReason tutorial!
 In this document we outline a pipeline that converts a plain English paragraph into PyReason facts and rules using a Large Language Model (LLM).
-If you want to combine the flexibility of natural language input with the precision of symbolic reasoning, this is the right place!
+If you want to combine the flexibility of natural language input with the precision of symbolic reasoning, you're in the right place!

 .. note::